asifsheikh/site/README.md

 # Asif Shaikh - Personal Website

 A modern, responsive personal website built with Next.js, TypeScript, and Tailwind CSS.

+## Deployment Status
-Features MDX support for content management and a clean, professional design.
+✅ Ready for production deployment on Vercel Features MDX support for content management and a clean, professional design.

 ## 🚀 Features